FilipeAleixo/discord-ethereum-authentication/README.md

 - `yarn react-app:start` to start the local react app server.
 - `yarn chain` to start the local chain server.
 Note: This example runs with a local chain, but you can set the chain to whatever you want.
 Just edit the variable __targetNetwork__ in _packages/react-app/src/App.jsx_ to change to a different chain.

-Once the the local react app and chain servers are ready all is set up to try the boy.
+Once the the local react app and chain servers are ready all is set up to try the bot.

 1. Call the command `/eth-auth` in the channel.
 2. Click the link that the bot gives you.